Agents record when a protection module rule or condition is triggered (this is known

 - Reconnaissance scan detected (if the setting is enabled in

-Server & Workload Protection retains security events for 4 weeks and system
+Server & Workload Protection retains security events for four weeks and system events for thirteen weeks.
+If you

 - Anti-Malware events